ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2025/acct3210syl.md

 ### HKUST Department of Accounting

-### Spring 2025 Syllabus

 _Preliminary until the semester begins, and the registrar confirms exam dates and locations.
-Please follow __[this link](https://arthurhowardmorris.github.io/resources/semesters/s2025/acct3210syl.html)__ for the current version._
+Please follow__[this link](https://arthurhowardmorris.github.io/resources/semesters/s2025/acct3210syl.html#spring-2025-syllabus) for the current version._
 <!--_Preliminary until the semester begins, and the registrar confirms exam dates and locations.
 Please follow __[this link](https://arthurhowardmorris.github.io/resources/semesters/s2025/acct3210Syl.html)__ for the current version._-->

+### Spring 2025 Syllabus

 ## Instructor